philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	    "soybeans": (-2.0, 2.0, 29.40, 8.69)
 	}

-5. Assemble a settings dictionary for an aquifer: As stated in :ref:`py_champ_entities_aquifer`, the aquifer setting dictionary consists of the following keys.
+5. Assemble a settings dictionary for an aquifer: As stated in :ref:`py_champ_components_aquifer`, the aquifer setting dictionary consists of the following keys.

 	- 'aq_a' and 'aq_b': coefficients used in the static inflow calculation
 	- 'area': the area of the aquifer [ha]